-Students are assigned an advisor to mentor and guide them throughout their years in the Upper School..
+When they matriculate at Doane, students are assigned an advisor to mentor and guide them throughout their years in the Upper School.
+In subsequent years, they have the opportunity to choose their advisor.
 The individual advisor to a student will monitor both the academic and social progress of each of their advisees.
 Consequently, if a parent/guardian has any concern about their child, and it has not been able to be satisfied by a classroom teacher, their child's advisor is the professional who should be contacted.